 The Elgar Encyclopedia of Human Rights is the most comprehensive reference work in the field of international human rights protection.
 Comprising over 340 entries, presented alphabetically, and available online and in print, the Encyclopedia addresses the full range of themes associated with the study and practice of human rights in the modern world.
 The topics range from substantive human rights to the relevant institutions, legal documents, conceptual and procedural issues of international law and a wide variety of thematic entries.
 The Encyclopedia has a distinct focus on international human rights law but at the same time is enriched by approaches from the broader social, sciences making it a truly unique and multi-disciplinary resource.
-New entries will be added every month and PDF downloads will be available once the Encyclopedia is complete.

 The International Court of Justice (ICJ) is the ‘principal judicial organ of the → United Nations (UN)’, with its legal basis in Chapter XIV of the UN Charter (Arts 92-5).
 On that foundation, the ICJ operates in accordance with its Statute, a multilateral → treaty which forms an integral part of the Charter.
 Thus, every member state of the UN is eo ipso a party to the Statute.
 This, however, does not establish the ICJ’s jurisdiction to solve specific disputes.
 On the basis of the Statute alone, the Court may only give advisory opinions on legal questions requested by certain organs of the UN, principally the General Assembly and the Security Council, or its Specialized Agencies (Art 65 ICJ Statute in connection with Art 96 UN Charter).
 These advisory opinions are not legally binding, but obviously enjoy great authority.